Tuesday, December 5, 2023

 Others talk about their relationship with their grandmothers, who participated in the war.
 They recalled how mentally challenging their lives have become since then and how they and their grandchildren inherited that traumatic experience.

-When the bath is filled with herbs, things turn mystical, mainly because those herbs are used to clean the body and soul and to help chase the evil spirits away.
+When the bath is filled with herbs, things turn mystical, mainly because those herbs are used to clean the body and soul and to help chase away evil spirits.

 “Smoke Sauna Sisterhood” is an honest depiction of women in their most vulnerable moments, with all the variants in between, expressing how they deal with their relationships with other women, how they cope with men, and how they prevail stoically through generations.